Kavi Mailing List Manager Help

 Back to top

-Kavi uses qmail as its MTA, so qmail manages messages sent to and from Kavi Mailing List Manager mailing lists.
+Kavi uses qmail as its MTA, so the qmail software manages messages sent to and from Kavi Mailing List Manager mailing lists.
 For more information on qmail, see The Big Qmail Picture.

 What the list can do with a message it receives: